Snickerdoodles are one of the most delicious cookies out there.

 These Snickerdoodle cookies are easy to make, but there are a few unique steps that separate them from your average cookie recipe.

-You’re then going to roll each cookie dough ball in a cinnamon & sugar mixture until they resemble Donut Holes.
+You’re then going to roll each cookie dough ball in a cinnamon & sugar mixture until they resemble donut holes.

 In most cases, we’d be ready to back the cookies exactly as-is.
 However, if you were to bake the cookies like this, you’d end up with a very puffy result (trust me, I had many failed attempts).